How and Why You Need to Maintain Your Storm Drainage System

 What Causes Storm Drains to Clog?

-Another common cause of clogged drains is the introduction of excessively large objects into the drainage system.
-While uncovered drains are more susceptible to this issue, there may be other grates and screens underground to filter out debris.
-If these components become blocked by larger objects, they can hinder water flow, especially during heavy downpours.
+Another cause for clogged drains is when excessively large objects get into the drainage system.
+With uncovered drains, it is easier for large objects to get into the system.
+However, there can be other grates and screens underground that also work to filter out debris.
+If these are blocked by larger objects, they can cause a backup of drain water, especially during heavy downpours.

-Furthermore, plastic bags, fast food containers, plastic bottles, food, aluminum cans, cardboard containers, and other non-biodegradable waste materials can also cause clogs in storm drains, slowly accumulating in the system over time.
+Furthermore, plastic bags, fast food containers, plastic bottles, food, aluminum cans, cardboard containers, and other such waste materials can create clogs in storm drains.
+Many of these items are not biodegradable and slowly accumulate in the system over time.

 How to Help Keep Trash and Waste Out of Storm Drains

-- Keep a lid on trash cans and recycling bins at all times.
+• Always keep a lid on trash cans and recycling bins.

-- Pick up any loose trash you see in your yard or along the side of the road near your property.
+• Pick up any loose trash you notice in your yard or the side of the road near your home or business.

-- Consider volunteering to help clean up trash alongside city streets.
+• Volunteer to clean up trash alongside city streets.

-- Do not rake leaves into the street unless your city has a leaf collection program that permits it.
+• Never rake leaves into the street, unless your city has a leaf collection program and it is okay to do so.

-- Never pour oil, antifreeze, or other fluids into a storm drain.
+• Never pour oil, antifreeze, and other such fluids into a storm drain.

 What Maintenance Needs to Be Done to Storm Drain Systems

-Storm drains, like other plumbing systems, require regular maintenance to function properly.
-The specific maintenance tasks will depend on the type and location of the storm drain system.
+Just like other plumbing systems, storm drains do require regular drain service maintenance.
+The type of maintenance that needs to be performed will vary based on the location and type of storm drain system.

 Home Storm Drainage System Maintenance

-- Clean gutters and downspouts in the fall and spring to prevent small twigs and leaves from entering the system.
+• If your home has gutters and downspouts, clean the gutter in the fall and in the spring to keep smaller-sized twigs and leaves from getting into the system.

-- Install screen covers over gutters to prevent leaves and other debris from clogging the system.
+• Install screen covers over gutters to keep out leaves and prevent clogs.

 If you notice there is a clogged drain, and water is not flowing as fast as it should out the termination pipe, you will need to call your plumber for water jetting or other drain cleaning services to remove the clog.